dannythorne/MakingMinecraft_Take02/README.md

      **WARNING:** If you fail to stop the game before going on to make changes to the game, your changes will be lost when the game is stopped.
 You *must* stop the game before making changes that you want to keep.
-Note, that it can sometimes be useful to make temporary changes to the game while it is running just for the purpose of diagnostics and experimentation, but in any case you should always be alert to whether the game is running or not before making changes.
+Note that it can sometimes be useful to make temporary changes to the game while it is running just for the purpose of diagnostics and experimentation, but in any case you should always be alert to whether the game is running or not before making changes.

   11. Save the scene and the project.

-#### Hide the original Block game object
+#### Hide the original `Block` game object

-We're getting ready in the next section to add a new game object to the scene.
+In the next section we are going to add a new game object to the scene.
 To keep the scene view clean in preparation for that, we will now hide the original `Block` game object that we used to make the `Block` prefab.
 Also, eventually, we will be placing multitudes of blocks from a script at run time